pelias/fuzzy-tester/README.md

 ### Credentials

-You can specify api keys for different hosts in the pelias-config.
-There is an optional dict of credentials in `acceptance-tests.credentials`.
+You can specify api keys for different hosts via `pelias.json` in the `acceptance-tests.credentials` section.

 The keys are bare hostnames (with no path or protocol).
-The values can either be a string, which will be added to the urls as `&api_key=${value}` which is the default pelias api key schema, but it can also be a dict that specifies `method=Header` (which will send credentials in the http authorization header) or `method=GET` (which supports an optional key "keyName", which if specified means it will be added to urls like `&${keyName}=${value}`)
+The values can either be a string, or an object.

+If using a string, the string will be used as an API key and appended to the query URL with `&api_key=${value}`.  or an object.

+If using an object, the `method` property can be specified as either `GET` (the default`) or `Header`.
+Selecting `Header` will send the API key in the `authorization:` HTTP header.

+The optional `keyName` property can be specified with `GET` if an authorization URL other than `api_key` is required.

 ```javascript
 {